Clifton (Rixeyville, Virginia)

 Clifton is a historic home and farm located near Rixeyville, Culpeper County, Virginia.
-It was built about 1845, and is a two-story frame dwelling, built in the Greek Revival style, with wings constructed about 1850 and about 1910.
+It was built around 1845, and is a two-story frame dwelling, built in the Greek Revival style, with wings constructed about 1850 and about 1910.
 Also on the property is a "street" of contributing outbuildings dated to the 19th and early 20th centuries.
 They include an antebellum two-story frame kitchen with a wide stone chimney; a 19th-century frame bank barn; a stone ash house, an icehouse, a chicken house, and a small frame barn, all built around 1918; a frame chicken house constructed about 1950; and a large center-aisle frame corncrib and spring house built about 1930.

 It was listed on the National Register of Historic Places in 2008.